arctouch/web-tests-factory/contribute.md

    > FRAMEWORK_TEST: The default test implementation as a string.
    > FRAMEWORK_MOCK: The default mock example.

+Based on the implementation for the Jest Framework:

+1. Insert a new FRAMEWORK_MOCK and FRAMEWORK_TEST.
+Like on next:

 ```bash
 JEST_TEST="import {testingMock} from \"./mocks/className\"
 describe ('Verify testingMethod using testingMock to validate the scenario ABC', () => {